Share your best experiences in Alsace with #visitalsace

 - Opening hours and sales service available : Open to the public, No vaccination pass required

-- Protective measures : The service provider declares to respect the sanitary protocols, Hydroalcoholic gel available
+- Protective measures : The service provider declares to respect the sanitary protocols, Wearing a mask is mandatory, Hydroalcoholic gel available